Azure/gitops-connector/README.md

     'event_type': "sync-success",
     'client_payload': {'sha': {commmit_id},                //Commit Id in source repo that started the CI/CD process 'runid': {github_workflow_run_id}    //GitHub Actions Workflow RunId that produced artifacts (e.g. Docker Image Tags)
+                      'commitmessage': {commit_message}    //Full commit message from the commit that updated the manifests.
+Used to pass metadata for tying back to the source repo commits if there are multiple.
     }
 ```